exoplatform/exo-documentation/docs/Customizing_site.rst

       exists.
 This property is optional.
 Defaults to false.

-Once deployed, the CSS file ``/skin/my-style.css`` will be loaded in all the pages of the sites which use the **Default** skin.
+Once deployed, the CSS file ``/skin/my-style.css`` will be loaded in all the pages of the sites which use the **Enterprise** skin.
 CSS files will be loaded as **link** tags in the **head** section of the web page, following a :ref:`defined Loading strategy <PLFDevGuide.Site.LookAndFeel.StylesheetsLoadingPriority>`, so before the portlets CSS files.